tegola-hubs/tegola-hubs.github.com/allanton/index.md

-Fortunately, Anne and Hew had also followed up the possibility of a church in Newmains and had identified the [Coltness Memorial Church] in Newmains, whose steeple is clearly visible from most of the area.
+Fortunately, Anne and Hew had also followed up the possibility of a church in Newmains and had identified the [Coltness Memorial Church], whose tower is clearly visible from most of the area.
 Better still, the church was in an area served by Virgin Media and there is good reason to believe that they have fibre along the main road just outside the church.
 Even with their (business)